Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 simply by using it.
 Being mindful of the language features that are unsafe will help keep you focused on writing sound code.

-Some of these tools exist in other commonly used low level languages, that have been around for decades and are still, rightly, popular today.
-In these langauges, these tools are available at any time.
-They're necessary tools that we need in order to do some things that there is no other way to do.
+Some of these tools exist in other commonly used low-level languages that have been around for decades and are still, rightly, popular today.
+In these languages, these tools are available at any time.
+They're necessary tools that we need to do things that there is no other way to do.

 How to use unsafe
 -----------------